apache/mxnet/docs/api/python/contrib/tensorrt.md

 * cifar_wideresnet40_8
 * cifar_resnext29_16x64d

-Please note that even those examples are based on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) due to the ease of accessing the dataset without formal registration and preprocessing, everything should work fine with models trained on [ImageNet](http://www.image-net.org/), using MxNet's ImageNet iterators, based on the [RecordIO](https://mxnet.incubator.apache.org/architecture/note_data_loading.html) representation of the ImageNet dataset.
+Please note that even those examples are based on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) due to the ease of accessing the dataset without formal registration and preprocessing, everything should work fine with models trained on [ImageNet](http://www.image-net.org/), using MXNet's ImageNet iterators, based on the [RecordIO](https://mxnet.incubator.apache.org/architecture/note_data_loading.html) representation of the ImageNet dataset.

 The script can be run simply as
 ```no-highlight